CSF myelin basic protein is a test to measure the level of

 What Abnormal Results Mean

-Myelin basic protein levels between 4 and 8 ng/mL may be a sign of a long-term (
+Myelin basic protein levels from 4 to 8 ng/mL may be a sign of a long-term (

-If the myelin basic protein level is greater than 9 ng/mL, myelin is actively breaking down.
+If the myelin basic protein level is 9 ng/mL or greater, myelin is actively breaking down.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.